ramosrenzo/COVID-LLM/README.md

 ```

 ### Run Classifier
-The build script `run.py` handles training, testing, and plotting of AUROC and AUPRC scores for COVID-19 status classification.
+The build script `run.py` handles training, testing, and plotting of AUROC and AUPRC scores for COVID-19 status classification ("Positve" or "Not detected").
 Trained classifiers are stored in the `trained_models_<LLM>` folder and plots are stored in the `figures` folder.
 Use a target argument to specify which LLM's embeddings to use for classification:
 - `aam` - Uses AAM embeddings.

 - `dnabert` - Uses DNABERT embeddings.